How to Elevate Your New Real Estate Wholesaling Business

 Additionally, you must understand purchase agreements.
 We have a very simple one-page purchase agreement for our motivated sellers.
 Once it’s signed, we pass the purchase agreement to our transaction coordinator for processing.
 I would highly recommend consulting with a lawyer to help draft up a purchase agreement in the state of your market.

-Dispositions pertain to disposing or unloading inventory—everything from selling the property, building relationships with buyers, and marketing the property.
+Dispositions pertain to disposing or unloading inventory—everything from selling the property to building relationships with buyers to marketing the property.

 Here are three key skills that will make you successful in dispositions: